mirosoltan/belote/README.md

 - custom-built Animations.
 I say this is a strength (although the animations are far from polished), because I didn't use any third-party engine, or any additional code libraries.
 I implemented an Animation class, capable of implementing movement of images across the screen, and growth of images.

 Enjoy, and feel free to comment!

+To add additional language support, you need to edit location.py.
+Then:
+- create a new class, a child of Message().
+I chose to name child classes with the language name, but you may chose to do otherwise.
+- copy all fields from one of the other classes, and edit the values in the dictionaries - these will be the translations in the new language.
+Don't touch the keys, or you'll break the game!
+- note that if you use special chars (accents, for example), you may want to include a'u' in front of the translation string (the way it is done in Bulgarian()), so that python recognizes the Unicode encoding.
+- you may need to implement anew some of the methods, to implement new ways to build sentences.
+- Finally, you need to edit welcome() function in the main belot.py file, so that it implements a way to choose the new language.